HumanBrainProject/landmark-reg/README.md

     . venv/bin/activate
     npm start

-The app should then be served on http://localhost:5000/ .
+The app should be accessible on http://localhost:5000/ .

-If you make changes to the front-end you may want to use `npm run test:watch` to automatically run tests on every change, and `npm run build:watch` to automatically re-build the JavaScript bundle that is served to the browser (`app/bundle`).
+If you make changes to the front-end you may want to use `npm run test:watch` to automatically run tests on every change, and `npm run build:watch` to automatically re-build the JavaScript bundle that is served to the browser (`frontend/bundle`).

 # Tests